-• perform with increased understanding of musical elements and style.

-- exhibit increased awareness of correlation among musical elements as they relate to the overall performance. - Critically evaluate through self-assessment, question and answer, listening and recording. - Individually monitor student growth and accuracy though one-on-one unit assessment with teacher.
+- perform with increased understanding of musical elements and style based on historical characteristics. - exhibit increased awareness of correlation among musical elements as they relate to the overall performance. - identify more advanced forms and styles. - Critically evaluate through self-assessment, question and answer, listening and recording. - Individually monitor student growth and accuracy though one-on-one unit assessment with teacher.

 Students perform in up to three formal concerts per school year.
-Opportunities for solo and smallensemble performances are provided throughout the year, including but not limited to, auditioning for CJMEA Region Band/NJ All-State Band, RHS Cabaret Night, and Rahway Day.
-Formal performance assessments in which students are evaluated on their performance of solo literature happen at Midterms and Final Exams.
+Opportunities for solo and smallensemble performances are provided throughout the year, including, but not limited to, auditioning for CJMEA Region Band/NJ All-State Band, RHS Cabaret Night, and Rahway Day.
+Formal performance assessments in which students are evaluated on their performance of solo literature happen at Mid-terms and Final Exams.